cobbler/koan/docs/koan-with-isos.rst

     koan --virt --image=image_name --server=cobbler.example.org

-Koan will then mount the NFS location and begin a fully virtualized installation using the virtual metadata and info stored in cobbler.
+Koan will then mount the NFS location and begin a fully virtualized installation using the virtual metadata and info stored in Cobbler.

-You may remember that cobbler has objects like "distros" and "profiles".
+You may remember that Cobbler has objects like "distros" and "profiles".
 Images are another type of object, but act similarly.

-System objects in cobbler may also attach to an image instead of a profile, though not all attributes of the system apply to an image -- for instance, we may care about the number of interfaces, but the networking configuration automagic that normally happens as part of a kickstart can't happen for an image based install.
+System objects in Cobbler may also attach to an image instead of a profile, though not all attributes of the system apply to an image -- for instance, we may care about the number of interfaces, but the networking configuration automagic that normally happens as part of a kickstart can't happen for an image based install.